There are 5 key steps to daily trumpet care:

 2. Grease Slides

 Slides need to work and work well, but most days you won’t have to do anything to them as part of trumpet care.
 They have to be lubricated with something occasionally as needed.
 The stuff that music stores sell as tuning slide grease is fine for the most part.
 I went through a long period of using wheel bearing grease and it’s still my favourite although it makes my equipment smell a bit like my garage.
 If you’ve ever hung around an auto parts store you might have noticed how many different kinds of wheel bearing grease there are – it’s surprising.
 There are also lots of products for trumpet slides and plenty of DIY trumpet care recipes as well.
-Anhydrous lanolin mixed with Vaseline works – here’s a recipe. but most of the time I tell students to buy the Selmer red goo (Tuning Slide Grease) in a small bottle.
+Anhydrous lanolin mixed with Vaseline works – here’s an easy recipe. but most of the time I tell students to buy the Selmer red goo (Tuning Slide Grease) in a small bottle.
 Those bottles are infamous for breaking at the corners from aggressive squeezing so I keep mine in a little Ziploc so it won’t leak all over my case.
 There are lots of brands and they all work well enough – or – you could experiment with some other greases.

 If you’re a beginner that’s almost all you need to know.
 For reasons I’ll explain somewhere else your main tuning slide – the first bend in your Trumpet (probably second in your Cornet) should always be out a little.
 Just for fun, let’s say 1/2″ or around 1.2cm.
 It also needs to be adjustable and you don’t want any of the slides to leak so get some of that red goo or almost any heavy grease on there.
 While you’re at it pull the second valve slide out and put some on there too.
 What you want is a thin coat of grease that will keep air from leaking through, keep the slide from falling out and prevent it from getting stuck.
 If your first valve doesn’t have a thumb saddle on it, lube it the same way with the same stuff.